prashantsihag03/portfolio/README.md

 ## Version 2.0.0

 _Diff from previous version_:
-This version migrates the portfolio website from vanilla Javascript to React.
+This version creates a fresh new look of my personal portfolio website

 _Development Setup_